DevXT-LLC/ezlocalai/README.md

 - [Docker Compose](https://docs.docker.com/compose/install/)
 - [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) (if using NVIDIA GPU)

-If using Windows and trying to run locally, it is unsupported, but you will need [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and [Docker Desktop](https://docs.docker.com/docker-for-windows/install/) at a minimum in addition to the above.

 ### Environment Setup (Optional)

 Assumptions will be made on all of these values if you choose to skip this step.
 Create a `.env` file if one does not exist and modify it to your needs.
 Here is an example `.env` file: